 Why do boxes 3 and 5 differ from box 1?
 Because both Social Security and Medicare taxes are calculated differently from federal taxes, and thresholds and limits apply.
 Income for Social Security purposes includes payroll deductions, but Social Security taxes only apply to the first $118,500 of gross earnings.
 Therefore, for low wage earners, box 3 is often higher than box 1, and for high wage earners, box 3 is often lower than box 1.

 Income for Medicare taxes (box 5) generally includes taxable benefits and does not include pre-tax deductions, nor does this income have a cap like Social Security.
 Usually, box 5 is the highest value of the three income boxes.

 Tips and allocated tips, respectively found in boxes 7 and 8 are tips that you reported to your employer (like cash tips for servers) and tips the employer allocated to you (like server tips included in the credit card bill).
 These are considered as part of your taxable wages, so make sure that it is correct — and remember, if you didn’t report tips to your employer, you are still obligated to report them to the IRS.

 Box 10 includes any benefits paid to you under dependent care assistance below $5,000.
 That amount is non-taxable.
 Excess benefits will be lumped into boxes 1, 3, and 5 as taxable income.

-Boxes 12 to 14 are a confusing mix of codes that outline other categories of income, benefits, and deductions that are not categorized above.
-For more details, see this Forbes article.
+Boxes 12 and 13 are a confusing mix of codes that outline other categories of income, benefits, and deductions that are not categorized above.
+For more details on these codes, see the IRS website.

 What happens if you find a mistake on your W-2?
 Start by bringing it to the attention of your employer.
 They should issue you a correct W-2 straightaway.
 If for some reason they refuse to do so, you can contact the IRS and they will contact the employer on your behalf.